Westwood’s first Anzac Day ceremony was held on 25 April 1996.

 Thomas didn’t see active service.
 Maybe this is one reason for his depression.
 Although he was chronically ill he probably also felt like a failure.
 He was unable to live up to his expectations as a soldier.
 He wanted to serve his country, but he wasn’t able to.

-For Thomas’ parents and his extended family, Thomas’ death must have been a severe blow.
+For Thomas’ parents and his extended family, Thomas’ death was a severe blow.
 Thomas was just 33 years of age when he died.

 Thomas’ story is neither heroic nor remarkable.
 It is simply tragic.
 It reminds us that war is tragic, and so often futile.